 Important Access Control Technology Terms

-Access control technology has evolved from a very basic technique to the latest software controlled intelligent access control technology, as shown above in the access control technology overview section.
-There are many terms that are very necessary to know about for better understanding of the concepts of modern access control technologies.
+Access control technology has evolved from a very basic technique to the latest software-controlled intelligent access control technology, as shown above in the access control technology overview section.
+Many terms are very necessary to know about for a better understanding of the concepts of modern access control technologies.
 A few very important terms are explained below.

 Access Control List (ACL): It is a list of IPs or any other intelligent device addresses in the access control systems that the users are allowed to access in a particular condition specified in the authority.

 Access Control Topologies: Access control topologies are the schemes or designs to connect and configure a particular access control system.
-There are different types of access control topologies that are used in the modern ACS systems.
-For example, Standalone, integrated, serial controllers, serial controllers & intelligent readers, serially connected main & sub-controllers, network enabled controllers, IoT based controllers and others.
+There are different types of access control topologies that are used in modern ACS systems.
+For example, Standalone, integrated, serial controllers, serial controllers & intelligent readers, serially connected main & sub-controllers, network-enabled controllers, IoT-based controllers, and others.

-Access Control Models: The access control models are the software level management schemes to assign the access authority for a particular user.
-For example, the organization based control model allows the third party organization team members for a certain time, area and assets to access for contract work.
-Similarly, in authority level model, a CEO is assigned to access any part of the office building.
-There are many access control models commonly used in ACS system, such as Identity based access control, role based access control, mandatory access control, attribute based access control and many others.
+Access Control Models: The access control models are the software-level management schemes to assign the access authority for a particular user.
+For example, the organization-based control model allows the third-party organization team members for a certain time, area, and assets to access for contract work.
+Similarly, in the authority level model, a CEO is assigned to access any part of the office building.
+There are many access control models commonly used in the ACS system, such as Identity-based access control, role-based access control, mandatory access control, attribute-based access control, and many others.

 Access Control Technology Parts & Their Roles

-Electric Locks: The most fundamental item in the access control technology components is electric lock.
-The lock is the device that physically prohibits the intruders from entering into the area or accessing the assets.
-Numerous types of locks are used in access control systems for example, mechanical locks, electromechanical locks, electric locks and digital locks.
+Electric Locks: The most fundamental item in the access control technology components is the electric lock.
+The lock is the device that physically prohibits the intruders from entering the area or accessing the assets.
+Numerous types of locks are used in access control systems, for example, mechanical locks, electromechanical locks, electric locks, and digital locks.

-Card Readers: Card reader is another basic component of ACS system.
-It is used to read HID cards, key fobs, mobile apps, magnetic information and others.
-There are many types of card readers based on the modern technologies such as wireless, magnetic, Bluetooth and NFC card readers.
+Card Readers: Card reader is another basic component of the ACS system.
+It is used to read HID cards, key fobs, mobile apps, magnetic information, and others.
+There are many types of card readers based on modern technologies such as wireless, magnetic, Bluetooth, and NFC card readers.

-Access Control Keypads: It is similar to card reader, but uses a keypad to input the password, PIN or access number.
+Access Control Keypads: It is similar to the card reader, but uses a keypad to input the password, PIN, or access number.
 Access keypads are available in both the hard keys and digital key formats.

 Access Controllers/Field panels: These components are the core of the entire system.
 Access controllers can integrate multiple readers on the downstream side and connect to the main software platform.
 This is the brain of the entire access control system.